-One of the main reported problems with Android devices are the random reboots after using the device for sometime.
+One of the main reported problems with Android devices are the random reboots after using the device for some time.
 This can be an issue with the hardware or software.
-Here is an article to narrow down occurrence of random reboots in Android.
-This is applicable to all Android based devices.
+Here is an article to narrow down the occurrence of random reboots in Android.
+This is applicable to all Android-based devices.

 - Check for Overheating

 - Check logs to narrow down the reason

 - Defective Hardware

 Steps to fix random reboots in Android

 Android devices are designed to shut down when it gets overheated.
 The overheating can be caused by the internal hardware, a busy device, defective battery or high temperature of the surrounding.

 - Check if there are any firmware updates which will fix the senseless overheating of hardware.
 (A friend of mine had an issue with serious overheating.
 All it took was a call to the manufacturer who guided him to install the latest firmware update which fixed the problem immediately.)